 -

-Cotton gauze squares or gauze on a roll, the more economical option
+Cotton gauze squares or gauze in a roll, a more economical option

 🤕 Bandaging and support

-A clean wound deserves a well-applied dressing, especially if your horse risks getting dirty again.
+A clean wound deserves a properly applied dressing, especially if your horse risks getting dirty again.

 To prepare: